Rod and Gun Club

 - Memberships Available

 The Fort Bliss Rod and Gun Club has one of the best trap and skeet ranges in the tri-state area.
 The hunting lodge motif of the club gives its members a full-service pro shop, lounge, snack bar, meeting room and an array of shooting programs.
 You can also enjoy a covered pavilion, ten diverse ranges, including trap and skeet, five-stand sporting clays, pistol, rifle, and black powder.
+The Rod and Gun Club always carries 9mm, 38 Special, 40 S&W, 45 ACP and .223/5.56 target ammunition in stock.
 Monthly tournaments are held for all shooting disciplines.
 The Rod and Gun Club is located in Northeast El Paso on Roy Johnson Lane, east of Railroad Drive and Deer Street.

 The Pro Shop at the Fort Bliss Rod and Gun Club offers storage of personally owned firearms as a service to its active-duty members.
 Only active-duty Soldiers stationed at Fort Bliss and deployed Soldiers stationed at Fort Bliss are authorized to store weapons at the Rod and Gun Club.